Karl-Wilhelm Hofmann: Squadron leader

 On 25 February 1944, the Staffelkapitän of 8.
 Staffel, Hauptmann Rudolf Leuschel, was killed in action.
 The following day, Hofmann succeeded Leuschel as commander of 8.
 Staffel.
 On 8 June, two days after the Normandy landings, he claimed three USAAF fighters shot down in combat in the vicinity of Caen.
 Hofmann received the German Cross in Gold (Deutsches Kreuz in Gold) on 22 July.
 At the time, he was credited with 26 aerial victories, 13 of which following the Normandy invasion.
 On 21 September, during the Battle of Arnhem, Hofmann shot down an unarmed Douglas C-47 Skytrain transport aircraft on a mission to drop reinforcements for the British 1st Airborne Division.

 On 21 October, Hofmann, who was flying a Fw 190 A-9, was slightly wounded in combat with a P-38 from the 474th Fighter Group south of Viersen.
 The next day, he was again injured in ground accident while examining a removed aerial machine gun.
 The bolt closed unexpectedly, striking him in the left eye.
 He retained sight but lost the ability to focus.
 Refusing hospitalization, he continued flying combat missions wearing an eyepatch.
 Temporarily, command of his 8.
 Staffel was passed on to Leutnant Wilhelm Mayer.
 Hofmann received the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) two days later.

 Oberleutnant Heinz-Gerhard Vogt, the Staffelkapitän of 5.
 Staffel, was killed in action 14 January 1945.
 The next day, Hofmann was transferred to the II.
 Gruppe, at the time under the command of Major Anton Hackl, to take command of 5.
 Staffel while officially retaining command of his 8.
 Staffel until 15 February.
 Hofmann claimed his 44th and last aerial victory on 26 March 1945.
 His opponent was Warrant Officer C. A. Ligtenstein flying a Hawker Tempest from No. 33 Squadron.
 Ligtenstein safely bailed out following combat southeast of Münster.
 Shortly later, Hofmann was also shot down in his Fw 190 D-9, presumably by a Luftwaffe pilot from I. Gruppe.
 He managed to bail out, the altitude was too low for his parachute to fully deploy and he fell to his death.
 His body was recovered on 2 April near Haselünne.
 Oberfähnrich Erich Schneider was charged with shooting Hofmann down and tried at the headquarters of the 14th Air Division, but was acquitted.
+Hofmann was succeeded by Oberleutnant Alfred Heckmann as commander of 5.
+Staffel.